Glebanister/van_kampen_diagramm/README.md

 # Van Kampen diagramm generator

-Tool for generating Van Kampen diagramms
+Tool for generating Van Kampen diagramms.
+Does not work correctly at this moment.

 ## Usage